India deploys army in Assam after 31 Muslims killed

 Bodies covered with white sheets were laid out in a row at a police outpost on the edge of Barama for identification by relatives.

 Most Muslims were staying together in big groups, villagers visiting the market in Barama said.
-Security forces found three children hiding in forests near the border with Bhutan.
+Security forces found three children hiding in forests near the border with China.

 The Bodo region faces what residents say is a tight race between a Bodo and a non-tribal candidate.
 A policeman was killed during the voting when the region went to the polls on April 24.